Question

 Short Selling is the sale of securities that the seller has borrowed rather than owning.
 The transaction is accompanied by pledge to acquire the stocks at a later date.
 As per SEBI norms, short selling shall be defined as selling a stock which the seller does not own at the time of trade.
 All classes of investors, viz., retail and institutional investors, shall be permitted to short sell.
 When traders do not have possession or do not borrow those securities while doing a trade its called naked short selling.
 Naked Short selling is not permitted in India

-What is the distinction between ethics and morality based on their scope?
+What is the primary distinction between factoring and forfaiting?